Public Security Intelligence Agency: History

 An investigation into French Al-Qaeda terrorist Lionel Dumont had been the responsibility of the PSIA in 2004 based on rumors that he was supposed to establish a Japanese Al-Qaeda cell.
 The PSIA raided the headquarters of Fumihiro Joyu's Hikari no Wa on May 10, 2007.
 Despite insistence from Joyu that his group had ended ties with Aum Shinrikyo, PSIA officials have warned that his group has ties to Shoko Asahara after conducting raids.

 In the wake of Kim Jong-il's death in 2011, the PSIA reported that they are undertaking intelligence work on North Korea by conducting intelligence work towards Chongryon, as they had remitted money and gifts to North Korea before sanctions were imposed.

 In 2015, the PSIA offered university students a one-day immersion to work alongside veteran PSIA officers.

 On July 14, 2016, the PSIA sent officers to Sapporo to investigate Aleph's Shiroshi Ward facility under the Act on the Control of Organizations Which Have Committed Acts of Indiscriminate Mass Murder.

-In January 2017, Okinawa press reported that the PSIA has conducted investigation into pro-Okinawan independence and anti-USFJ bases activist groups for potential links to China.
+In January 2017, Okinawa press reported that the PSIA has conducted investigation into pro-Okinawan independence and anti-United States Forces Japan (USJF) bases activist groups for potential links to China.

 In December 2019, an anti-Aum Shinrikyo video was created by the agency in order to raise public awareness that the group is still a threat to public safety.

-In recent years, the PSIA is eyed as the basis for the creation of a new foreign intelligence agency should the prime minister go through with plans.
+On April 9, 2023, the PSIA launched a division dedicated to economic security and protect sensitive technology from being taken out of Japanese soil.
+Investigation offices for economic security and cybersecurity under its second investigation department were established in April 2022.

+On April 21, 2023, Hideji Suzuki, the former director of a Japan-China youth exchange association, suggested that the PSIA has a pro-Chinese mole that was behind his arrest in China for allegations of spying.
+MSS agents showed him photos that were likely taken from PSIA IDs.